swedenconnect/IETF-SVT/svt-main/draft-santesson-svt.md

 validating significant amounts of external evidence data such as revocation data, signature time stamps and archival time stamps.

-The Signature Validation token (SVT) defined in this specification takes any trusted signature validation process as an input and preserves this validation result for the associated signature and signed document.
+The Signature Validation token (SVT) defined in this specification takes a trusted signature validation process as an input and preserves the validation result for the associated signature and signed document.
 The SVT asserts that a particular electronic signature was successfully validated by a trusted authority according to defined procedures at a certain date and time.
+Those procedures MUST include checks that the signature match the signed document, checks that the signature can be validated by the signing certificate and checks that the signing certificate pass certificate path validation {{RFC5280}}.
+Those procedures MAY also include checks associated with a particular trust policy such as that an acceptable certificate policy {{RFC5280}} {{RFC3647}} was used to issue the signer's certificate and checks that an acceptable signature policy was used by the signer {{RFC3125}} {{RFC3126}}.

 Once the SVT is issued by a trusted authority, any future validation of that electronic signature can be satisfied by validating the SVT, without any need to also re-validate the original electronic signature.